adform/adform-tracking-android-sdk/README-Adobe.md

 # Adform extension for Adobe experience SDK
-Track marketing events for Adform platform using Adobe experience SDK
+Track marketing events for Adform platform using Adobe experience SDK.
+Tracking events are sent to Adobe and Adform platforms using this SDK.

 ## TLDR;
 - Steps how to integrate Adobe + Adform tracking libraries into the project